ACCA Qualification: Everything You Need to Know for a Global Accounting Career

 • Registration and Subscription Fees: These initial fees cover the cost of enrolling in the ACCA program and maintaining membership status.

-• ACCA Coaching Fees: Students often opt for coaching classes, which can vary significantly in price depending on the institution, format (online or in-person), and duration of the courses.
+• ACCA Course Fees: Students often opt for coaching classes, which can vary significantly in price depending on the institution, format (online or in-person), and duration of the courses.

 • Study Materials and Resources: The cost of textbooks, online resources, and revision materials can add up, so students should factor these expenses into their overall budget.